blasterpal/fireaway/README.md

 TODO: Delete this and the text above, and describe your gem

+## Problem this Gem attempting to solve

+HTTP is the focus of this idea.
+For a small team with enough on their plate already, avoiding another component or dependency into stack and ops is costly.
+In this example, the cloud and PaaS services are not an option, the app lives on our hardware for business reasons.
+I can't use RabbitMQ as a service.

+# Implementation idea

+With service architecture, some type of message passing is required between applications (sharing a DB is an anti-pattern).
+A goal is implementation should be opaque.
+However the synchronous versus asynchronous nature of HTTPS and message queues respectively, makes the implementation being generic a little harder.

+One of the first problems when you consider using HTTP as a means of distributed messaging, what if the service is down?
+Then your calls either throw exceptions or you have to write code to account for service being down, which actually you should anyway.

+The wonderment is 'why can't you use HTTP but also have 'some' durability'?
+Even better, you can retry HTTP calls and even replay messages later.
+Smells similar to a queue.
+For the purposes of simplicity, I need to ignore other features of queues like fanout,etc.

+Record the message into a journal that can be replayed.
+The "messages" are domain specific to this app anyway.
+So why not let it keep the failures and present in admin for this app to replay?

 ## Installation

 Add this line to your application's Gemfile: